firebolt-db/godocs/docs/Guides/getting-started.md

 <img src="../assets/images/Results%20Pane.png" alt="ResultsPane" width="600"/>

-### Option 1: Use COPY FROM [IN PROGRESS, WILL REORDER ONCE TUTORIAL IS VALIDATED]
+### Option 1: Use COPY FROM [IN PROGRESS]
 `COPY FROM` allows you to copy data directly to a Firebolt table.
 For more information, see COPY FROM [TODO LINK]

 #### Step 1: Create a fact table
-In this step, you'll create a Firebolt fact table called `tutorial`, which you use in the next step as the target for a `COPY INTO` command.
+In this step, you'll create a Firebolt fact table called `tutorial`, which you use in the next step as the target for a `COPY FROM` command.

 1. Choose the plus symbol (**+**) next to **Script 1** to create a new script tab, **Script 2**, in the SQL workspace.
 2. Copy and paste the query below into the **Script 2** tab.